Board of Trustees

 The BoT is required to appoint the Principal and Deputy Principal.
 All other appointments are the responsibility of the senior management team.

-The role of the Chairperson involves a greater time commitment.
-It is usual for the Chairperson to meet with the Principal once a week.
+The Chairperson is a BoT member like all of the other Board members but it involves a greater time commitment.
 The Chairperson is also the person who will liaise with outside organisations, give the end of year speeches, and front any significant issues at the school.
-The Chairperson needs to lead the BoT, plan agendas and undertake annual Principal Appraisals .
+The Chairperson needs to lead the BoT, chair the BoT meetings and undertake annual Principal Appraisals .

 Training is available for any BoT member and new members are encouraged to attend these evening meetings to ensure they understand their roles.
 A starter pack of information is also available to new members and outlines information specific to MRGS.

 The term for a BoT member is three years.
 It takes at least a year to understand the role and the issues which the BoT has to deal with.
+Most BoT members say it takes them three years to understand the role.
 Ideally members are encouraged to stay for 6 years.
 This gives continuity of the governance role and allows for co-option of members .
 This means a BoT member needs to stand for re-election after their first three year term.
 For some of us it is hard to commit to six years when we first stand for the BoT but once on the BoT you can see the benefits of continuity and being a productive BoT member.